apiel/zicHost/NOTE.md

        custom: AUDIO_PLUGIN=./plugins/build/libzic_EffectSampleRateReducer.so SampleReducer
        > it will only make sense when there is multiples voices/tracks...

-- TODO give a way to retrieve all midi mapping keys
 - TODO save state
        - per plugin
        - global
 - TODO generate config file sample

-- TODO implement input for alsa and pulse audio api
 - TODO reverb, delay
      - load/save different kind of delay and reverb from a config file
      - add lfo on time ratio